 To see the full list, feel free to visit our list of RPA software vendors on our website.

-Importance of testing can not be over-emphasized.
+The importance of RPA testing can not be overemphasized.
 We explained 3 different types of RPA.
 For example, in attended automation, minor differences in users’ systems such as some users using MacBooks or even different screen resolutions can lead to unexpected bugs.
 All major scenarios need to be thoroughly tested before the pilot.
-Using historic data enables more realistic tests
+Using historical data enables more realistic tests

 - Set targets for the pilot: These could be about accuracy (e.g. share of successfully processed invoices) or automation (e.g. cases completed without human intervention).